sarwaralamini/zephyr-toast/README.md

 ## Icon Compatibility Notes

 - Image files (PNG, JPG, JPEG, GIF) will be displayed at 16×16px by default unless dimensions are specified
-- FontAwesome icons require the FontAwesome library to be loaded in your project
+- Icons from any icon library (e.g., FontAwesome, Material Icons, Bootstrap Icons) require the respective library to be loaded in your project.
 - SVG icons will inherit the color defined by the toast type (using currentColor)

 ## Author